prefix-dev/pixi/docs/README.md

 ```powershell
 iwr -useb https://raw.githubusercontent.com/prefix-dev/pixi/main/scripts/install.ps1 | iex
 ```
-The script will inform you once the installation is successful and will guide you to add the ~/.pixi/bin directory to your PATH, which will allow you to run the pixi command from any location.
+The script will inform you once the installation is successful and add the ~/.pixi/bin directory to your PATH, which will allow you to run the pixi command from any location.

 ## Install from source